Sitback/docker-containers/README.md

 ##### Host setup

+Before you start:

-Before you start, add a host record on your Mac for the MySQL host:
+Add a host record on your Mac for the MySQL host:

 $ echo "$(ifconfig vboxnet0 | grep inet | awk '{ print $2 }') localbox" >> /etc/hosts

+Add alias for the sb.sh wrapper tools

+echo 'alias sb="`pwd`/sb.sh"' >> ~/.bash_profile

 ##### Usage

 ####### SB Wrapper

-The sb.sh is the start of a CLI wrapper for common tasks when running a web project in docker.
+The sb.sh is very simple CLI wrapper for common docker tasks.

+It is not an orchastration tool, other projects do that. sb.sh should only be:

+- a 'time saver'
+- intutive set of limited commands
+- easy to use for non 'backend' or fullstack devs
+- optional... docker cli is good anyway right :-)

 Current functionality:

  - Run a prodject in a container:

- 	-- cd /myproduct/dir
+ 	$ cd my-product/doc-root

- 	-- sb.sh -r (will run a container and mount your site doc-root)
+ 	$ sb [name] start (will run a container and mount your site doc-root)

- 	-- project should be avalible at mysite.com
+ 	$ sb [name] stop

+ 	$ sb [name] restart (stops, kills an old container and start a new one)

+ 	$ sb [name] exec [command] (exec a commain interactively in the container)

 ##### Networking